AtlasDA0/docs/docs/raffles/readme.md

 sidebar_position: 1
 ---

-# Overview
+# On-Chain NFT Raffles

 Introducing a novel approach to acquiring and trading NFTs on Stargaze, our project offers a distinctive feature— the opportunity to engage in raffles using NFTs, Stars and a diverse range of CW20 tokens in the near future.

 On chain NFT raffles present fresh avenues for the exchange of both liquid and illiquid assets through the purchase or sale of raffle tickets.
 In order to keep the raffle fair to everyone our rodomers is hadle through Nois.
-So you can be worry free with your experience.&#x20;
+So you can be worry free with your experience.

-## How the Raffle Operates;
+## How the Raffle Operates:
 Once a raffle is created, it appears on our dedicated Raffle explore page.
 However, the success of your raffle depends on your marketing efforts.

 Once the first ticket is sold, the raffle becomes irrevocable, continuing until all tickets are sold or the scheduled conclusion.
 No cancellations are possible beyond this point.